datastaxdevs/workshop-introduction-to-nosql/README.md

 **✅ 3b.
 Create your Application token** :

-You need to create an Astra DB token, which will used to interact with the database through the Swagger UI.
+You need to create an Astra DB token, which will be used to interact with the database through the Swagger UI.
 Once created, store its value in a safe place (the Astra console won't show that to you again!) and do not post it in public.